joscheuerer/hands-on-workshop/docs/lab4.md

 ## 4.3 - Tirith policies to guardrail IaC attributes
 ### Description
-We look at a policy for terraform resources and attributes itself and see how it is structured.
+We will look at a policy for terraform resources and attributes itself and see how it is structured.

 ### Guardrail IaC attributes
 When scrolling down in the **define-necessary-tags-eks-node** policy to the section called **Tirith Policy**, we find the Select Provider set to **Terraform Plan**.
 This shows us, that the policy will operate on resources and attributes of the terraform plan.